Jurassic World: The Game: Development and release

 Jurassic World: The Game was announced by Universal Pictures in October 2014, as part of its promotional plans for the 2015 film Jurassic World.
 Ludia released the game for iOS in April 2015, to coincide with the release of the film.
 It was released shortly after for Android in May 2015.

 Reception

 Patrick Klepek of Kotaku criticized the game for its use of in-game advertisements.

 Nadia Oxford of Gamezebo gave the game three stars out of five.
 Oxford noted the realistic dinosaur models, but wrote that the game "combines mediocre park-building with mediocre dino-battling.
 It's competent and by gosh it (mostly) looks glorious, but there isn't a lot here that differentiates the game from standard park-builders".
 Gamezebo considered the game to be "pretty much Jurassic Park Builder part II, except the parks you create in that three-year-old game seem a lot more colorful and joyful than the washed-out grey fairgrounds you create in Jurassic World".

+GamingLives praised Jurassic World: The Game for its graphics, interface and the animations of the creatures, but criticized the game's combat element for putting the player up against opponents "you couldn't possibly defeat".